'Bombogenesis' takes aim at U.S. Northeast as snow sweeps South

 “Both rush hours will be affected,” Walsh told a news conference.
 “Be patient.
 With the amount of snow we’re getting here, we could be plowing your street and a half hour later it could look like we haven’t been there.”

-Additional reporting by Suzannah Gonzales in Chicago, Bernie Woodall in Fort Lauderdale, Florida, Brendan O'Brien in Milwaukee and Gina Cherelus in New York; Editing by Jonathan Oatis, Toni Reinhold
+Additional reporting by Chris Kenning in and Suzannah Gonzales in Chicago, Bernie Woodall in Fort Lauderdale, Florida, Brendan O'Brien in Milwaukee and Gina Cherelus in New York; Editing by Toni Reinhold and Leslie Adler